-The need for limiting the number of OS threads used by Viinex 3.3 appears when there is a requirement to reserve the CPU cores for some other tasks running on the same server.
-There could also be a motivation to limit the number of threads on a Windows host with many CPU cores (like 16 and above) to save the address space in 32-bit Viinex 3.3 process
+The need for limiting the number of OS threads used by Viinex 3.0 appears when there is a requirement to reserve the CPU cores for some other tasks running on the same server.
+There could also be a motivation to limit the number of threads on a Windows host with many CPU cores (like 16 and above) to save the address space in 32-bit Viinex 3.0 process1

-&lt;sup>1Each thread requires its own stack to be allocated, which, in its turn, occupies certain amount of virtual address space.
-In certain workload scenarios Viinex 3.3 process on the server with many CPU cores may even run out of 32-bit address space (even with modest actual memory footprint) unless the number of OS threads (and stacks) is limited.
+1Each thread requires its own stack to be allocated, which, in its turn, occupies certain amount of virtual address space.
+In certain workload scenarios Viinex 3.0 process on the server with many CPU cores may even run out of 32-bit address space (even with modest actual memory footprint) unless the number of OS threads (and stacks) is limited.

-License key management 7.2
+License key management 6.2

-For license keys management, viinex-lm-upgrade utility is included in Viinex 3.3 distribution, which can be used to
+For license keys management, viinex-lm-upgrade utility is included in Viinex 3.0 distribution, which can be used to